kni-neu/homework-3/README.md

 ## Data

 The data can be found on [here](https://course.ccs.neu.edu/cs6220/homework-3/).
-There should be two CSV files, originally from the Kaggle website, but with rows removed.
+There should be two CSV files, originally from the Kaggle website, but with rows removed. *Please do not commit the data to your repository as these are larger files.* (You can consider using `git-lfs`.)

 ## Homework Template Files